When school ends, Hunger begins. Hunger doesn’t take a summer vacation.

 The Campaign Against Summer Hunger dollar-to-dollar match runs April 1 through May 15.
 With the help of over 150 community partners, the Campaign raises food and funds to feed children and their families all summer long throughout Sarasota and DeSoto Counties.
-In 2016, more than 31,000 children were fed a total of 2.2 million meals.
-In 2017, All Faiths Food Bank raises that goal of feeding as many as 40,000 children who are at risk of hunger this summer.
+In 2017, nearly 39,000 children were fed more than 2.2 million meals.
+In 2018, conservatively, the total number of kids at risk for summer hunger could exceed 40,000.

 “DreamLarge elevated our thinking and pushed us past our comfort zone, reimagining the Campaign Against Summer Hunger in ways we would never have considered.
 As a result, we’ve surpassed our $1.3 million match challenge goal by more than $50,000.” - Sandra Frank